-All penetrations through fire or smoke rated barriers shall be sealed with a fire stopping compound complying with National Fire Protection Association and state Fire Marshal requirements.
+All penetrations through fire or smoke rated barriers shall be sealed with a fire stopping compound complying with all NFPA and State Fire Marshal requirements.

-In no cases shall any cabling be permitted to utilize building infrastructure for support or to aid in the cables suspension.
+In no cases shall any cabling be permitted to utilize building infrastructure for support or to aid in the cable's suspension.
 Only systems installed specifically for the purpose of routing and managing cabling shall be utilized.